offthedial/site/src/pages/faq.md

 Yes!
 If there are at-least 4 teams, 1 match from each preliminary round will be streamed.
 There will be a five-minute break before the first finals match.
 All finals matches will be streamed as well.

 #### How are disputes/issues resolved?
-If you have any problems before the tournament, <span class="mention">#helpdesk</span> is the place to go.
+If you have any problems before the tournament, <Mention>#helpdesk</Mention> is the place to go.
 During the tournament we use smash.gg chat, if you have a dispute you can call a moderator directly on the website.

 #### What is ELO?
 In general, the ELO rating system is a way of calculating the relative skill levels of players.
 In our case, we calculate your in-game ELO when you enter your ranks and use it as one of the factors when balancing teams.